AI Summary of Peer-Reviewed Research

 Publishing process signals: STANDARD — reflects the venue and review process. — venue and review process.

-Smart helmet uses Li-Fi to send coal mine sensor data
+Smart coal mine helmet uses Li-Fi sensor alerts

 Research area:EngineeringElectrical and Electronic EngineeringSafety, Risk, Reliability and Quality

-What the study found: The paper describes a smart safety helmet for coal miners that uses Li-Fi, meaning light-based data transmission, to send sensor readings.
-The helmet is equipped with heartbeat, humidity, gas, and temperature sensors, and it can send alert messages to mobile phones and email through IoT, meaning the Internet of Things.
+The authors present a smart safety helmet for coal miners that uses Li-Fi, or light fidelity, to transmit sensor data.
+The helmet is designed to monitor heartbeat, humidity, gas, and temperature and to send alert messages to mobile phones and email for authorized people.

 Key points